Free tea cosy knitting pattern

 This tea cosy uses a pretty slip stitch pattern, so for all you need to know about slip stitch knitting take a look at our beginner's guide.
 You'll let the bright green yarn peek through the cream by bringing the yarn around the slipped stitches – it's an easy technique to get the hang of, but you could always practise on a swatch before you start.
 The result looks more elegant than stripes, and gives the tea cosy a dainty finish.

-For more garden-themed tea cosies we think you’ll love, see our round-up of floral tea cosy knitting patterns.
+For more garden-themed tea cosies we think you'll love, see our round-up of floral tea cosy knitting patterns.
 You can also find out how to knit an Easter tea cosy, and keep your morning coffee hot with our cafetiere cosy knitting pattern and Fair Isle mug hug.
 Your should check out how to knit flowers tutorial too, for even more chances to add woolly blooms to anything and everything!

 To make the free tea cosy knitting pattern you'll need: